l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

     mode: 600
 ```

-This new role will create the ops user account if it does not already exist, and will also inject the provided public key into the authorized keys file so that the user account may be accessed securely without requiring manual entry of a password.
-The *ops* user is also added to the sudoers file so that it is able to execute privileged system commands.
+This new role will create the ops user account if it does not already exist, and will also inject the provided public key into the authorized keys file so that the user account may be accessed securely without requiring the manual entry of a password.
+The *ops* user is also added to the */etc/sudoers* file so that it is able to execute privileged system commands.

 In addition to the creation of the *ops* user account, we also define a second new ansible role (*nfs-client*) which will be responsible for the installation and configuration of a production ready nfs client (i.e., the ultimate goal of this article):